uktrade/.github/SECURITY.md

 The organisation rulesets require a CODEOWNERS file to be present in the repository.
 If you don't already have one of these, github has produced [documentation explaining](https://docs.github.com/en/repositories/managing-your-repositorys-settings-and-features/customizing-your-repository/about-code-owners) what they are and why they are used.

-## Copy the SECURITY_CHECKLIST.md file
+## Create the `SECURITY_CHECKLIST.md` file

-To allow tracking of repositories that have successfully completed the reopening process, this file must be copied to the root of your repository and each of the items in the Checklist marked as completed
+To allow tracking of repositories that have successfully completed the reopening process, the security checklist must be copied to the root of your repository under `SECURITY_CHECKLIST.md` and each of the items in the checklist marked as completed.

 ## Review the GitHub CI/CD overview